 The learner of the 21st century is experiencing the same sort of renaissance.
 It’s no longer critical for educators to be the “sage on the stage” or provide all the information to the learner.
 Instead, it’s now critical to determine the applicability of the information through each learners’ lens.
 The technological devices created at the beginning of the 21st century, have made information and knowledge more accessible and instantly answerable.

-Now, our students need a new of learning.
-The most important skill sets involve: discernment, an ability to determine the accuracy, intention, and emotional content of the source information.
+Now our students need a new way of learning.
+Modern learning requires discernment, an ability to determine the accuracy, intention, and emotion behind the information.

 This ability to accurately discern the relevance and validity of source information builds academic self-efficacy, or the belief of being able and worthy of learning.
-Social and emotional learning is builds the discernment skill and enhances our students college and career readiness, functional social systems, and academic success.
-All of these skills include a sense of self-awareness, self-management, relationships, responsible decision making, and social The CASEL structure provides all the resources a school district needs to infuse SEL and improve their student learning outcomes!
+Social and emotional learning builds discernment and enhances college, career, trade, and military readiness.
+It also helps to create pro-social behavior and academic success.
+Self-awareness, self-management, relationship skills, and responsible decision-making are the social and emotional skills every student needs to succeed.
+The CASEL structure provides all the resources a school district needs to infuse SEL and improve their student learning outcomes!

 SEL in School